IEEE 802.15

 IEEE 802.15 is a working group of the Institute of Electrical and Electronics Engineers (IEEE) IEEE 802 standards committee which specifies Wireless Specialty Networks (WSN) standards.
 The working group was formerly known as Working Group for Wireless Personal Area Networks.

 The number of Task Groups in IEEE 802.15 varies based on the number of active projects.
-The current list of active projects can be found on the IEEE 802.15 web site.
+The current list of active projects can be found on the IEEE 802.15 website.

 IEEE 802.15.1: WPAN / Bluetooth

 Task group one is based on Bluetooth technology.
-It defines physical layer (PHY) and Media Access Control (MAC) specification for wireless connectivity with fixed, portable and moving devices within or entering personal operating space.
+It defines physical layer (PHY) and medium access control (MAC) specification for wireless connectivity with fixed, portable and moving devices within or entering personal operating space.
 Standards were issued in 2002 and 2005.

 IEEE 802.15.2: Coexistence

 Task group two addresses the coexistence of wireless personal area networks (WPAN) with other wireless devices operating in unlicensed frequency bands such as wireless local area networks (WLAN).
 The IEEE 802.15.2-2003 standard was published in 2003 and task group two went into "hibernation".